Pete Astudillo: 1996: Pete Astudillo y Grupo Futuro

-In January 1996, Astudillo opted for a more contemporary and sophisticated appearance by cutting his long locks, despite reservations from EMI Latin and advice from his label's manager, Lee Garza.
+In January 1996, Astudillo opted for a new appearance.
+He cut his long locks, going against EMI Latin and his label's manager, Lee Garza's advice.
 Astudillo jokingly cited piojos (head lice) as the reason for the change.
 Astudillo was inundated with requests from various musicians seeking material, among them were Liberación, Fugitivos, and Ramón Ayala.
 Astudillo debuted his band's new name, Grupo Futuro, during his concert at the Pure Country nightclub in Abilene, Texas.
 The band lineup remained mostly unchanged, with the addition of accordionist John Saenz.
 Astudillo co-headlined a sold-out concert in Odessa, Texas with Jennifer Peña, drawing a crowd of 18,000.

 At the 1996 Tejano Music Awards, Astudillo received the nomination for Most Promising Band, Male Vocalist of the Year, Male Entertainer of the Year, and Song of the Year, along with Vela, for composing "Estupido Romantico".
 Cabrera anticipated Astudillo to win Most Promising Band, attributing it to the success of "Como Te Extrano", while Burr shared a similar expectation, foreseeing Astudillo's potential to secure several accolades owing to "Como Te Extrano"'s chart accomplishments.
 Astudillo won Most Promising Band, and began to be hailed as the "next big thing" in the Tejano market.
-By March 1996, Como Te Extrano was certified platinum (Latin) by the RIAA for shipments of 100,000 units in the United States, while former percussionist for Los Dinos, Arturo Meza joined Astudillo's band.
+By March 1996, Como Te Extrano was certified platinum (Latin) by the RIAA for shipments of 100,000 units in the U.S., while former percussionist for Los Dinos, Arturo Meza joined Astudillo's band.

 At the 1996 Premio Lo Nuestro, Astudillo received the nomination for Male Regional Mexican Artist of the Year, New Regional Mexican Artist, as well as Song of the Year for "Como Te Extrano".
 Astudillo performed at the Six Flags' Music Mill Amphitheatre, becoming the third Tejano act to perform at the theme park, following Emilio Navaira and Selena.
 Astudillo recorded "Tu Robaste Mi Corazón", originally performed by Selena and Navaira, for the Siempre Selena (1996) album.
 Cabrera perceived the new rendition's inclusion on the album as "sort of for old times sake", while Chris Riemenshneider of the Austin American-Statesman characterized it as an energetic Tejano track.